Siilwyn/awesome-pixel-art/readme.md

 [<img src="https://cdn.rawgit.com/Siilwyn/awesome-pixel-art/1d81c507/sheep-timelapse.gif" align="right" width="118">](https://twitter.com/mnrART)

-Pixel-level digital art, every placed pixel has importance in creating the envisioned graphic.
+Awesome Pixel Art is a github repository specifically dedicated to creating and learning pixel art, as well as links that help you get engaged in the community!
+In pixel art, every placed pixel has importance in creating the envisioned graphic.
+Below you'll find help links ranging from basic introductory elements to color and animation tutorials.
+There are plenty of points of inspiration in games, youtube animations, and among the community!

 ## Contents
 - [Tutorials](#tutorials)